 When the league that would become the NFL was founded in 1920, there were only three officials: the referee, the umpire, and the linesman — the origin of the crew of three goes back decades earlier.
-In 1965, the NFL added the line judge and renamed the counterpart on the other sideline as the head linesman.
+Occasionally, there were assistant linesmen (who were not permitted to rule on anything, but essentially aided the linesman’s call), which lead to the term head linesman being introduced.
+In 1965, the NFL added the line judge.

 Now, 52 years later, the position is getting a new name in the NFL: down judge, a term not used at any level of football.
 The NFL has moved Sarah Thomas, the league’s first permanent female official, from the line judge to the mirror position, and the new name is now gender neutral.